 About Arundel Castle

-Arundel Castle is the historic home of the Dukes of Norfolk and has been occupied by their line for over 850 years.
-Amongst the dynasties to have inhabited Arundel Castle was the highly influential Howard family are most notable, and still occupy the eminent site today.
+Arundel Castle is the historic home of the Dukes of Norfolk, having been occupied by their line for over 850 years.
+Amongst the dynasties to have inhabited Arundel Castle, the highly influential Howard family are most notable, and still occupy the eminent site today.
 With aspects dating from the medieval and early modern periods, Arundel Castle is the perfect visit for anyone looking to immerse themselves in Britain’s fascinating past.

 The first structure on the Arundel Castle site was built in the 11th Century by the Normans after the invasion of William the Conqueror, with the earthworks and first buildings completed by 1070.
 William d’Aubiny, the first Earl of Arundel, inherited the castle in 1138, followed by the FitzAlan family in the 13th century who undertook a large programme of renovation.

 During the English Civil War, Arundel Castle was besieged twice – first by the Royalists who successfully captured the site and then by the Parliamentarians, whose siege lasted 18 days.
 Following this, Parliament ordered the slighting of the castle, a process that deliberately damaged it to reduce its value as a royal military stronghold.

 In 1846, Queen Victoria and Prince Albert stayed at Arundel Castle, before which the 13th Duke of Norfolk undertook a large remodelling scheme to accommodate them.
 The scheme paid off, with Victoria commenting on the beauty of the castle and the friendly reception she received.

 Arundel Castle today